 F. Zehra Naqvi is a Karachi-born writer, editor and poet raised on unceded Coast Salish lands (Vancouver).
 Her poem ‘forgetting urdu’ was the winner of Room magazine’s 2016 Poetry Contest.
 She has written and edited for various Canadian and Pakistani publications.
-Her work has appeared in Jaggery, Schema Magazine, The Talon, Nineteen Questions, Room, The New Quarterly, The Express Tribune, Dawn, and is forthcoming in an issue of Tin House.
+Her work has appeared in Jaggery, Schema Magazine, The Talon, Nineteen Questions, Room, The New Quarterly, The Express Tribune, Dawn, and Tin House.

-Zehra’s work tends to focus on issues of race, gender, migration, social movements, urban spaces, the war on terror, Muslim identity, and politics.
+Zehra’s work tends to focus on issues around race, gender, migration, social movements, urban spaces, the war on terror, Muslim identity, and Islamic feminism.
 She tweets @fzehran.

 Credit for the calligraphy featured on header goes to the artist, Aleena: http://theguyanagyal.deviantart.com/